sequinstream/sequin/README.md

 And the Sequin CLI will use your settings for prod to connect to your production Sequin instance.

-Create a context with the walkthrough:
+Create a context like so:

 ```bash
 sequin context create [<flags>] [<name>]